HVAC Contractor | Furnace Repair | Heater Repair | AC Repair Near Me

 Age

 ‘Should I repair this thing or get a new one,’ you might wonder, staring at your air conditioning system.
 ‘Nah, I’ll get a new one.
 This one’s too old and banged up.’
 And just like that, you’ve arrived at a decision.
-Judging your AC unit’s functionality based on its age is one of the most common ways to decide.
+Judging your Air Conditioning unit’s functionality based on its age is one of the most common ways to decide.
 And for good reason too.

 The average lifespan of an air conditioning unit is 15-20 years.
 This variation is based on the number of hours that it has been used, as well as its overall quality and condition.
 However, there are many factors that affect the lifespan of an AC unit and even slight changes in one or more of these can have a significant impact on how long your AC will last.

 One of such factors happens to be how well you take care of your AC system.
 Taking good care of your unit involves regular filter cleaning/change.
-If you live in a perpetually dusty area of the world, you can expect that your ’s will need more frequent maintenance (in the form of cleaning) to function properly.
+If you live in a perpetually dusty area of the world, you can expect that your HVAC’s air filter will need more frequent maintenance (in the form of cleaning) to function properly.
 A lack of such maintenance will leave your AC unit gasping for air every two weeks.
 When it gasps long enough, problems begin popping up like moles over time.

-Of course, changing your filters isn’t the only way to take care of your AC unit.
+Of course, changing your filters isn’t the only way to take care of your Air Conditioning unit.
 As you might imagine, kicking it every time you pass by isn’t good for it either.
 Neither is getting it wet, using it as a table, or leaving it outside to the mercies of the elements.

 Energy Efficiency